How Tax Aware is Your Investing Strategy?

 The Compounding Advantage of Tax-Deferred Accounts

-Tax deferral, which is available to all HWM clients, is a powerful tool for building wealth.
+Tax deferral is a powerful tool for building wealth.

 Capital gains taxes are only incurred when an asset–a stock, business, piece of real estate, etc.–is sold, which means your investments are able to grow tax-deferred in your accounts until that point.